 0681 Information Security Technician: The Marine in this MOS serves as the primary functional proponent for cryptographic key management infrastructure making communications secure.

 0688 Cyber Security Apprentice: The Marine in this MOS secure the internet communications systems.
 They execute security policies, implement cyber network security measures and network intrusion detections.
 They also assist with forensics and assist with security incident handling along the network.

 0689 Cyber Security Technician: This MOS is responsible for ensuring Marine Corps information systems data availability, integrity authentication, confidentiality, and non-repudiation.

-0699 - Communications Chief - Communications Chiefs are the Senior Staff Noncommissioned Officers that directly assist the communications officer in developing the communications plan.
+0699 Communications Chief: These are the senior staff noncommissioned officers who directly assist communications officers in developing the communications plan.
 This senior MOS is responsible for the supervision of the installation, operation and maintenance of communication facilities.
 Additionally, they must have overall knowledge of maintenance, budgeting and administration fo the above field of jobs.